 This year, Admiral Farragut Academy’s Naval Science instructors enhanced the Operational Risk Management portion of Farragut’s curriculum.
 Through a partnership with the Federal Emergency Management Agency (FEMA), 22 students in Naval Science II and III are being trained to become FEMA Teen Community Emergency Response Team (CERT) certified.
 Read more

 It is with great pleasure that we introduce the Regimental Leadership Staff for the 1st semester of the 2020-21 school year:

 Alpha Battalion Commander – Shakeem Evans

 Charlie Battalion Commander – Tyler Turner

 The regimental commander and regimental staff have proven themselves through their commitment to naval science, leadership, academics, and their desire to improve the Farragut corps of cadets.
-These are the kinds of events that cadets at a military boarding school work very hard towards.
+These are the kinds of events that cadets best boarding school in USA boarding school work very hard towards.
 We look forward to seeing what they’ll accomplish!